venkatesanappu1986-byte/Interrupt-Driven-Automatic-Visitor-Counting-System/README.md

 An embedded system that automatically counts the number of people entering and exiting a room using a pair of IR sensors, hardware interrupts, and a microcontroller.
 The system is "interrupt-driven," meaning the microcontroller stays idle and only reacts when a sensor detects a visitor — instead of continuously polling the sensors — making it faster to respond and more power-efficient.

-> ⚠️ **Note:** This README is a starting template.
-Please update the sections marked below (hardware, pin mapping, file names) to match your actual implementation.

 ## Features